 The dissertation manuscript represents the culmination of your hard work toward the Ph.D. degree and is an archival publication of your research efforts.
-The faculty of the Mechanical and Industrial Engineering Ph.D. program has developed a set of guidelines that students should follow as they prepare their dissertation manuscript.
+The faculty of the Electrical and Computer Engineering Ph.D. program has developed a set of guidelines that students should follow as they prepare their dissertation manuscript.
 It is the prerogative of the student's advisor to further tailor these to suit a particular situation and it is the responsibility of the student to follow these requirements.
-The format of the dissertation should conform to the requirements for publication set forth by RIT and the Mechanical and Industrial Engineering Ph.D. program.
+The format of the dissertation should conform to the requirements for publication set forth by RIT and the Electrical and Computer Engineering Ph.D. program.

 A dissertation manuscript typically has three main components: (1) everything before the main body (the "front matter"), (2) the main body, and (3) everything after the main body (the "back matter").
 Please be sure to follow the formatting requirements, particularly for the title page and front matter, consistent with those published by the Wallace library at the time of your defense.
 The following outline is suggested for the dissertation.
+Since the dissertation communicates to the research community your doctoral research work, and since research can take varied forms ranging from the purely theoretical to the decisively empirical, and everything in-between, you should take the following outline as a rough idea of how the main body may be organized.
+It is expected that you will structure the main body with sections and a flow that is consistent to the type of research that you have conducted and according to conventions in your research community.
 Modifications to the outline can be made based on the advice and the approval of the dissertation and research advisor.
 The chapter and section names may be tailored to the research project and results.